-- You do not need a fishing license on designated Free Fishing Days.
+- You don’t need a license on Free Fishing Days.

-- Anglers under 16 years of age do not need a CA fishing license, but may be required to carry a permit for specific species (see below).
+- Anglers under 16 don’t need a license, but they do need a report card for some species (see below).

 |License Type||Resident Cost||Nonresident Cost|

-CA state residents who would like to indulge in a lifetime of local sportfishing can opt for a Lifetime Fishing License.
-Upon purchase, you will receive an annual fishing license each year.
-Lifetime Fishing Licenses must be purchased at a CDFW sales office, and the cost varies depending on the age of the angler:
+Want to spend the rest of your life exploring these waters?
+We can’t blame you!
+CA state residents have the option of buying a Lifetime Fishing License.
+This means that you get a new annual fishing license each year, for as long as you want to keep fishing.
+You can only buy Lifetime Fishing Licenses at a CDFW sales office, and the cost varies depending on the age of the angler: